 Do not bring any weapons (knives, guns), lighters, matches, fireworks, alcohol, tobacco products or illegal drugs.
 Being in possession of any of these items can result in the immediate removal of your child from camp.
 If it comes to the attention of the staff that a camper is in possession of any of these items, the camper may be asked to unpack their bag in front of a director.
+We also ask that trading cards, such as Pokemon cards, are left at home as well.

-While we do understand a caregivers concern about the safety and well-being of their child, campers are not allowed to bring their cell phone, or anything with internet capability, unless medically necessary.
+While we do understand a parent's concern about the safety and well-being of their child, campers are not allowed to bring their cell phone, or anything with internet capability or data, unless medically necessary.
 Rest assured, if your child needs to talk to you, we will get them to a phone and they will call you.
-Any phones or electronics such as smart watches, iPods, tablets, curling irons, blow dryers, or video games that are brought to camp will be held by the Camp Director for the day and returned to the caregiver at check-out.
+Any phones or electronics such as smart watches, iPods, tablets, curling irons, blow dryers, or video games that are brought to camp will be held by the Camp Director for the day and returned to the guardian at the end of the day at check-out.
+We also ask that you do not bring any personal, specialized sports or camping equipment unless it appears below under Specialty Camps.
 Thank you for your understanding!

-\Campers of driving age are not allowed to bring a vehicle to camp.
+^{}Campers of driving age are not allowed to bring a vehicle to camp.